Dragon Boat Canada is leading Dragon Boat paddlers to achieve success locally, nationally, and worldwide.

 DBC is a federally incorporated not-for-profit corporation.
 It is governed by an elected Board of Directors.
 The board is comprised of members representing three regions of Canada.

 - Western: Yukon, Northwest Territories, British Columbia, Alberta, and Saskatchewan

-- Eastern: Newfoundland & Labrador, New Brunswick, Prince Edward Island and Nova Scotia
+- Eastern: Quebec, Newfoundland & Labrador, New Brunswick, Prince Edward Island and Nova Scotia

 The board is chaired by an elected President.
 The day-to-day operations are supported by an Executive Director.